nomi-san/yasuo/README.md

 - Using websocket for event listener
 - Talk to the system via League's chatbox

-## Six steps to pick and lock Yasuo immediately on your web browser!
+## 4 steps to pick and lock Yasuo immediately on your web browser!

-### Prepare
+### Preparing

 - Please make sure **League Client** is opened
-- A modern web browser which supports ES6, should be latest version, except **IE**
+- A modern web browser, Chromium-based web browser is suggested

 ### Step 1 - Get League's auth